MicrosoftDocs/win32/desktop-src/DirectShow/cbasevideorenderer-get-avgsyncoffset.md

 ---
-Description: 'The get\_AvgSyncOffset method retrieves the average of the time in milliseconds between when each frame was due and when it was actually rendered for all frames since streaming started.' ms.assetid: 'b41741e9-e0b5-4c49-93ef-cb8c0cf2ddeb'
+Description: The get\_AvgSyncOffset method retrieves the average of the time in milliseconds between when each frame was due and when it was actually rendered for all frames since streaming started. ms.assetid: b41741e9-e0b5-4c49-93ef-cb8c0cf2ddeb
-title: 'CBaseVideoRenderer.get\_AvgSyncOffset method'
+title: CBaseVideoRenderer.get\_AvgSyncOffset method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CBaseVideoRenderer.get\_AvgSyncOffset method